ksks1986/P4_Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds(abs, mag, direction) to generate a binary image (thresholding steps at 5,6,7,8th cells in `./AdvancedLaneLines.ipynb`).
+I used a combination of color(HLS, Luv, Lab) to generate a binary image (thresholding steps at 8,9,10,11th cells in `./AdvancedLaneLines.ipynb`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]